 Hydraulic Brake Apply Components:

-Mechanical force from the brake pedal input is converted into hydraulic pressure by the master cylinder, regulated to meet braking system demands by the pressure balance control system, and delivered to the hydraulic brake wheel circuits by the pipes and flexible hoses.
+Mechanical force from the brake pedal input is converted into hydraulic pressure by the master cylinder.
+It is regulated to meet braking system demands by the pressure balance control system and delivered to the hydraulic brake wheel circuits by the pipes and flexible hoses.
 The wheel apply components then convert the hydraulic pressure back into mechanical force which presses linings against rotating brake system components such as drums and rotors.
 Frictions causes the wheel to slow and also causes heat which is disdipated by vents in the rotos and drums.